exoplanet-dev/exoplanet/joss/paper.md

   darkened transit light curves [@agol20].
 Besides the implementation for `PyMC3` and `Theano`, `exoplanet-core` includes implementations in `numpy` and `jax`.
-- `celerite2`[^celerite2], an updated implementation of the _celerite_
+- `celerite2`[^celerite2], is an updated implementation of the _celerite_
   algorithm[^celerite] [@foremanmackey17; @foremanmackey18] for scalable
   Gaussian Process regression for time series data.
 Like `exoplanet-core`, `celerite2` includes support for `numpy`, `jax`, and `PyMC3`, as well as some recent generalizations of the _celerite_ algorithm [@gordon20].
-- `pymc3-ext`[^pymc3-ext], a set of helper functions to make `PyMC3` more amenable to the standard astronomical workflow.
+- `pymc3-ext`[^pymc3-ext], includes a set of helper functions to make `PyMC3` more amenable to the typical astronomical data analysis workflow.
 For example, it provides a tuning schedule for `PyMC3`'s sampler [based on the method used by the `Stan` project @carpenter17] that provides better performance on models with correlated parameters.
 - `rebound-pymc3`[^rebound-pymc3] provides an interface between _REBOUND_
   [@rein12], _REBOUNDx_ [@tamayo20], and `PyMC3` to enable inference with full
   N-body orbit integration.